zephinzer/express-diroutes/README.md

 ## What's This?

-A simple package to generate a router given a directory structure.
+A simple package to generate an Express middleware router given a directory structure.

 ## Usage